TheoLeanse/chitter-challenge/README.md

 If you have time you can implement the following:

 * In order to start a conversation as a maker I want to reply to a peep from another maker.
+  - You might want a Reply resource.
+Many replies to a single peep.
+Replies belong to a peep, but also to an author.

 And/Or:

 * Work on the css to make it look good (we all like beautiful things).

 Good luck and let the chitter begin!

+## To do
+- Extract test helpers to helpers module
+- Consider refactoring some sections of the layout to partials (errors, for example) https://github.com/yb66/Sinatra-Partial
+- Implement a created_at property on Peep: http://datamapper.org/docs/dm_more/timestamps.html
+- Label input fields (use the <label> element)
+- Improve user experience